-is a valley in Hida mountains in Japan.
+Kamikochi is a valley in the Hida mountains in Japan.
 It is a part of the Chūbu-Sangaku National Park.
-It is a 15 kilometer long plateau in the Azusa River Valley, about 1500 meters above sea level surrounded by mountains with 3000 meter high peaks.
+It is a 15-kilometer long plateau in the Azusa River Valley, about 1500 meters above sea level surrounded by mountains with 3000 meter high peaks.
 The forests are preserved in a natural state.

 We started around 8.30 and departed around 16.00 with one of the last shuttle buses.
 The last 3-4 kilometers of our walk we had to speed up.
 Our colleagues warned us that we could have problems with getting out of there.
-The nature and landscapes are so beautiful there that we simply forgot the time schedule.
-So if you visit this place privately with no own transport watch the time and bus schedules.
-However, being inside you do not have to worry about your daily needs.
+Nature and landscapes are so beautiful there that we simply forgot the time schedule.
+So if you visit this place privately with no own transport, watch the time and bus schedules.
+However, being inside, you do not have to worry about your daily needs.
 The tourist infrastructure is sufficient to provide for proper comfort.